-A varnish is a finish that is applied to a wood to produce a hard glossy layer on the surface of the wood.
-A varnish might be colored or clear.
-A varnish is a more fragile finish and may not be suitable in all applications.
+Varnish is a finish that is applied to wood to produce a hard glossy layer on the surface of the wood.
+Varnish might be colored or clear.
+Varnish is a more fragile finish and may not be suitable in all applications.

 Linseed oil: So many options, only one real choice.

 Linseed oil is probably the most confusing of oils to choose from.
 This is due to several variations of the oil that are commonly available.
-Linseed oil in its most pure form is pressed from the flax seed and filtered.
-This oil is also known as flax seed oil.
-This cold pressed oil is rich in fatty acids.
-These fatty acid's are responsible for the deep red patina that develops on our rifle stocks with age.
+Linseed oil in its most pure form is pressed from the flaxseed and filtered.
+This oil is also known as flaxseed oil.
+This cold-pressed oil is rich in fatty acids.
+These fatty acids are responsible for the deep red patina that develops on our rifle stocks with age.
 The acid specifically responsible for this is linolenic acid.
-These fatty acids also slow the cure process making raw linseed oil one of the slowest curing oils available.
+These fatty acids also slow the curing process making raw linseed oil one of the slowest curing oils available.
 This unprocessed oil is the one we want to use on our rifle stocks to produce an authentic patina with time.

 Raw linseed oil sold by many companies today isn’t raw in the form we discussed above.
 This type of oil should be called refined linseed oil.
 The art community around the 15th century began to seek ways to convert raw linseed oil into a form that didn’t yellow or change colors with time.
 This was important because the artists didn’t want their colors to yellow with time.
 To address the problems of yellowing the method of refining the oil was developed.

 A process was devised where the fatty acids could be extracted from the linseed oil.
-Refined linseed oil is slightly faster curing then its raw form but will not develop the red patina with time.
-To add to the confusion, products marketed by companies like the Sunnyside Corporation as "Pure Raw Linseed oil" are actually "Pure Refined Linseed oil".
-These oils are solvent extracted from the flax seed and the fatty acids are removed.
+Refined linseed oil is slightly faster curing than its raw form but will not develop the red patina with time.
+To add to the confusion, products marketed by companies like the Sunnyside Corporation as “Pure Raw Linseed oil” are actually “Pure Refined Linseed oil”.
+These oils are solvent extracted from the flaxseed and the fatty acids are removed.

-Tung oil undergoes a very different cross linking process then does linseed oil and has a much faster cure time.
+Tung oil undergoes a very different cross-linking process than does linseed oil and has a much faster cure time.
 Tung oil does not contain linolenic acid and will not generate the same red patina that raw linseed oil does.
 Tung oil does contain about 9% linoleic acid which can provide a slight yellow/red tint with time.
 However, the color will not be to the same degree that linolenic acid does.
-Tung oil provides a superior water resistant barrier when compared with Linseed oil.
+Tung oil provides a superior water-resistant barrier when compared with Linseed oil.

 Tung oil is our recommended oil when a rifle stock is likely to be in the field for extended periods of time.
-A tung oil finish is durable and has been field tested for over 2000 years.
-A finish wax can always be applied to the stock to increase its ability to reject water intake in high humidity conditions.
+A tung oil finish is durable and has been field-tested for over 2000 years.
+A finishing wax can always be applied to the stock to increase its ability to reject water intake in high humidity conditions.
 Be sure to check out our paste wax if you plan on operating in wet conditions for extended periods of time.

-1Setup a work space such that your stock can sit without being contaminated with dust or other airborne particulate.
+1Setup a workspace such that your stock can sit without being contaminated with dust or another airborne particulate.
 Do a final inspection of the stock for any areas that need work.
 This is the last chance to do that work without stripping the stock and starting over.
 If this is a new stock do a trial fit with your receiver and trigger assembly to verify that no areas are binding.

 3The raw oil may be applied as-is or you may want to pour some oil aside and thin the first two coats using 50% oil and 50% Mineral spirits or Turpentine.
 Thinning the first two coats of oil helps the oil penetrate deeper into the stock.

-Rags soaked in drying oils can self combust.
+Rags soaked in drying oils can self-combust.
 The curing process generates heat.
 If the rags are tightly packed in an enclosed space they will catch fire!
 Always lay your rags out flat in an open and safe area when not in use!
-When disposing rags submerge them in water.
+When disposing of rags submerge them in water.

 5Let the oil sit for 1 hour.
 After an hour use the microfiber rag provided to wipe down the entire stock and handguards.
 Any oil left on the surface should be wiped away.
 Any areas of the wood that are glossy should be wiped down again.
 Any glossy areas that develop in the next 24 hours should be wiped down.
 The stock should never feel tacky or sticky.